Living in Spain

 VAT, Corporation & Social Security

-VAT (IVA) applies to most goods and services.
-Corporation tax applies to company profits, with potential reductions for new businesses.
-Self-employed individuals contribute to social security, which provides healthcare and pensions.
+VAT applies to most goods and services.
+Corporation tax applies to company profits, while self-employed individuals contribute to social security.

 Exit Tax

-Applies to residents leaving Spain who hold certain shares or investments.
-Planning can mitigate tax liability when moving abroad.
+Exit tax may apply to residents leaving Spain who hold certain shares or investments.
+Planning can help mitigate potential liabilities.

 Defined Contribution Pensions